Poppulo

 The rapid advancement of the digital workplace and new technologies has had many people questioning the continuing relevance of older communications channels, such as the company intranet.

 The only way to do that is with an omnichannel approach to internal communication through all available channels, from email to mobile, digital signage, collaboration tools, and, yes, not least, the company intranet.
+The company intranet plays a crucial role in disseminating company news, ensuring that essential updates reach the right audience effectively.

-But first, what exactly is an Intranet?
+But First, What Exactly is an Intranet?

 That’s how they started out, decades ago, mainly for top-down information such as management communications, HR updates, company policies, and as a centralized place for documents depository.

 Nowadays, while still fulfilling this important information distribution role, modern intranets are much more multi-dimensional, collaborative, and integrate with workplace tools like Zoom and Microsoft Teams, as well as social media.
+Employee intranet software plays a crucial role in enhancing productivity by facilitating quick access to information and encouraging real-time communication.

 Intranet benchmarking: Measure, improve and prove value